-- 12.1 An owner of a rateable property shall be liable for a property rates account; - 12.2 Property rates shall be recovered on a monthly basis over a twelve months period in equal installments; - Owners of rateable properties liable for the payment of property rates account shall be furnished with a written municipal account on a monthly basis; - 12.4 Payment of property rates with a single amount on or before 31 December of each year, shall be allowed on condition that; - 12.4.1 The owner applies to the municipality in writing on a prescribed form for such deferment of the payment of the property rates account; - 12.4.2 The owner has more than ten (10) property rates accounts with the municipality; - 12.2.3 The application reaches the municipality before 30 June of each year; and - 12.5 Interest on overdue property rates accounts shall not be levied until 31 December of each year in case of payment of property rates with a single amount for twelve months; - 12.6 Rates in arrears shall be recovered from tenants and occupants of a property if the
+- 12.1 An owner of a rateable property shall be liable for a property rates account; - Property rates shall be recovered on a monthly basis over a twelve months period in equal installments; - 12.3 Owners of rateable properties liable for the payment of property rates account shall be furnished with a written municipal account on a monthly basis; - 12.4 If a person has not received a written account, that person must take the necessary inquiries from the municipality. - 12.5 Payment of property rates with a single amount on or before 31 December of each year, shall be allowed on condition that; - 12.4.1 The owner applies to the municipality in writing on a prescribed form for such deferment of the payment of the property rates account; - 12.4.2 The owner has more than ten (10) property rates accounts with the municipality; - 12.2.3 The application reaches the municipality before 30 June of each year; and - 12.6 Interest on overdue property rates accounts shall not be levied until 31 December of

-- owner fails to pay the property rates account. - 12.7 The Credit Control and Debt Collection By-Law shall apply in cases where the property rates accounts are in arrears. - The consolidation of property rates and services charge in one account and any appropriation of payments received shall be done by the municipality on a discretionary basis in accordance with the Credit Control and Debt Collection By-Law. - 12.9 Interest on property rates in arrears shall be calculated and charged at prime rate which shall be applicable at 30 June plus one percent fixed over the twelve months period of the financial year.
+- each year in case of payment of property rates with a single amount for twelve months; - 12.7 Rates in arrears shall be recovered from tenants and occupants of a property if the owner fails to pay the property rates account. - 12.8 The Credit Control and Debt Collection By-Law shall apply in cases where the property rates accounts are in arrears. - The consolidation of property rates and services charge in one account and any appropriation of payments received shall be done by the municipality on a discretionary basis in accordance with the Credit Control and Debt Collection By-Law. - 12.10 Interest on property rates in arrears shall be calculated and charged at prime rate which shall be applicable at 30 June plus one percent fixed over the twelve months period of the financial year.